Surface Code Logical Error Rate Calculator

 If the result says you are above threshold, be cautious.
 The calculator can still evaluate the empirical expression, but the qualitative promise of the surface code is no longer guaranteed by that number.
 Near or above threshold, increasing distance may stop helping, or help only weakly, because fresh errors arrive faster than the code can suppress the dangerous long chains that cause logical faults.

-The table below shows how a few small steps in distance can change both suppression and overhead.
+The table below shows how a few small steps in code distance can change both suppression and overhead in the surface code.
 For a fixed ratio p/pth below 1, each distance increase adds another power of that ratio, so the reliability gain can be dramatic even while the qubit cost climbs rapidly.

 |---|---|---|---|